solarwinds/solarwinds-apm-ruby/README.md

 You can add even more visibility into any part of your application or scripts by adding custom instrumentation.

 ## AppOpticsAPM::SDK.trace
-You can instrument any arbitrary block of code using `AppOpticsAPM::API.trace`.
+You can instrument any arbitrary block of code using `AppOpticsAPM::SDK.trace`.

 ```ruby
 # layer_name will show up in the AppOptics app dashboard